Unknown-527/Alternative-History-Space-Agencies-SFS/Rules.md

 5. Quicksaves should be provided every launch in this world.
 6. It is recommended to let the others know when you are going to do a mission to prevent multiple different quicksaves.
 7. Only rockets that are to be kept should be renamed, others are deleted to reduce file size.
+8. The additional texture packs not on the forum is attached in the releases section of this repository
+9. The Latest uploaded Quicksave is also uploaded in the releases as a single release.
+10. The Latest uploaded Quicksave in the releases is uploaded and the previous one removed every time I can regardless of the actual release being shown long ago